nika-akin/thewrong-26/README.md

 The piece stages the eclipse as a sequence of phase transitions, where each transition exposes a different stratum of the sound and image engine.
 Errors are not failures but portals: bit-crushed edges, spectral smears, time-stretched phrasings and phase-shifted visual rings all make audible and visible the machinery that usually remains backgrounded.

-The work is conceived for **The Wrong 2026 — Digital Musics & Sound Art**, and is designed to be experienced in a browser as a self-contained micro-environment.
+The work is conceived for **The Wrong 2026 — Eclipse**, and is designed to be experienced in a browser as a self-contained micro-environment.

 ---

 ## Experience

-On launch, the visitor lands in a minimal textual interface: an eclipse icon pulses at the center, framed by a short exposition about the Coronal Heating Problem and a diagram of four phases.
-The interface announces itself as a system rather than a static page.

 Pressing **[ ENTER ECLIPSE ]** fades the text layer and activates the audiovisual surface.
 From here, the work unfolds as a performative navigation through four distinct states: